JLZhu2020/580final/README.md

 ### Code Organization

+You are given initial files to work from, with includes already set up for you.
+You list of files to modify are:

+* main.cpp
+* sandpile.cpp
+* make_sandpile.cpp
+* sandpile.h
+* make_sandpile.h

+#### Details

 Your code for generating the random sandpile and the code for loading a sandpile from a file should be contained in header and source files respectively named `make_sandpile.h` and `make_sandpile.cpp`.
 You should have a function to do each task, forward declared in the header file and defined completely in the source file.

-Your code for processing a sandpile should be in header and source files respectively named `sandpile.h` and `sandpile.cpp`.
+Your code for processing a single sandpile iterator (1 sweep) should be in header and source files respectively named `sandpile.h` and `sandpile.cpp`.

+The rest of your code should be in a file named `main.cpp`.

-You can use the following type-aliases for simplifying code.
+You can use the following type-aliases for simplifying code, which are defined for you in `sandpile.h`.

 ```cpp
 using Row = std::vector<int>;